RD191295/MedTech/README.md

 # MedTech
-App For Booking Appointment With Doctor, Book Lab Test Etc.
+This is Prototype App For Booking Appointment With Doctor, Book Lab Test order medicine etc.